ONLYOFFICE/onlyoffice-docspace-wordpress/README.md

 ## How to work with ONLYOFFICE DocSpace within WordPress

-After setting up the integration plugin, DocSpace will appear for users with the *upload_files* permission.
+After setting up the plugin, DocSpace will appear for users with the *upload_files* permission.
 Such users are able to access ONLYOFFICE DocSpace where it's possible to create Collaboration and Custom rooms, invite users, and collaborate on documents within the rooms.

 ## How to add a DocSpace room or file to the WordPress page